intuition-dev/intuDocs/meta-slides/2sol.md

 - web-app
 - Mobile
 - Website/Blog (run by marketing)
-Instead: Front end should be combined into one.
+Instead: Front end to be combined into one.
 Second team is back end services, eg: REST

 ---